decentdao/wallet-provider/README.md

 # Decent Wallet Provider

- Built with the help of [Web3 Modal](https://web3modal.com).
-Connects easily to EVM wallets and with the aid of a Provider Component (React Context Api) and a custom hook.
-Connect to your favorite wallets and using the custom hook, [ethers](https://docs.ethers.io/v5/)'s Web3Provider to interact with the blockchain quickly.
+Easily connect to an dApp to a web3 wallet.
+Built with the help of [web3modal](https://web3modal.com) and [ethers](https://docs.ethers.io/v5/)s' providers, this package quickly gets an dApp connected and interacting with an EVM compaitble blockchain.

 ## Supported Wallets